 Step 2: Print

 If working with children show each step of the printmaking process before printing.
 Pour some paint into a tray, one for each child.
 To avoid too many colors turning into brown limit your colors to one or two choices.

 Set out your precut potato and invite each child to choose one stamp.
 Dip your potato stamp into the paint and move it around.
 For a more even look use a paintbrush to paint your stamp.
 Use a paper towel to wipe off any excess paint on the sides.

-Test your print on a separate paper and blot off any excess paint before firmly pressing your stamp onto your paper to print.
-Encourage children to use different potato stamps.
-Remind them to put the potato stamp they’re done using back to the others before taking a new one.
+Test your print on a separate paper and blot off any excess paint.
+Firmly press your stamp onto paper to print.
+Encourage children to use different shaped stamps.
+Remind them to put the potato stamp back to the others once they’re done with it before taking a new one.

 Step 3: Experiment & collage

 While printing experiment with repeating different patterns, fading shapes and layering shapes.
 Ask your children about different shapes and colors they are using.
 Point out when they create a pattern.

 Try your potato stamps on different surfaces, like packing paper, fabric or canvas fabric.
 Use a different potato stamp for each color or rinse it off before using it with another color.